 It was aimed at the globular star cluster M13 some 25,000 light years away.
 The "ones" and "zeros" contained information about the fundamentals of life on Earth.
 The total broadcast was less than three minutes.
-By the time the message reaches M13 the star cluster will no longer be in that location, therefore, the real purpose of the message was not to make contact but to demonstrate the capabilities and advances of humanity.
+By the time the message reaches M13 the core of the star cluster may no longer be in that location, therefore, the main purpose of the message was not to make contact but to demonstrate the capabilities and advances of humanity.

 Arecibo is visual homage to the original message and a reflection on the birth of humanity, our growth and evolution.